vga101/gaiasky/README.md

 ####1.2.2 Linux

-We provide 3 packages for linux systems. `deb`, `rpm` and a linux installer.
+We provide 4 packages for linux systems. `deb`, `rpm`, an `aur` package and a linux installer.
 You can get them [here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasandbox/downloads/).
+The `aur` package can be installed using any `AUR` helper.

 #####1.2.2.1 DEB